How Do I Add Custom Headers to HTTP Traffic With Istio EnvoyFilter?

 EnvoyFilter

-resource with the specified configuration.- workloadSelector: Specifies the workloads to which this filter should apply.
+resource is created with the specified configuration.- workloadSelector: Specifies the workloads to which this filter should apply.
 In this example, it applies to workloads with the label

 app: your-app-label